 2. Recalling a Message Using Undo Send

 Sometimes, you may instantly regret sending a message.
 You may want to reword the message, or you may have sent it to the wrong person.
-Or even worse — you may have attached something sensitive that you didn’t mean to!
-Regardless of the reason, Gmail provides its users with the option to recall a message with just one click of a button.
-Out of all the Gmail hacks, tips, and tricks, this is absolutely one of our favorites.
+Or even worse—you may have attached something sensitive you didn’t mean to!
+Regardless of the reason, Gmail allows users to recall a message with just one click.
+This is one of our favorites among all the Gmail hacks, tips, and tricks.

 Gmail gives its users a short period to recall a sent email.
 To use this feature, you must activate it.
 You can do this by going to “Settings” and enabling the “Undo Send” option.
 You can also set the cancellation period using the drop-down menu.

 After enabling this, every time you send a message, an “Undo Send” button will appear for a short period, allowing you to undo your message.